-- 3) Using the cursors, measure the logarithmic decrement.
-Try to measure at least three successive peaks, yielding at least two values of the logarithmic decrement.
+- 3) Using the green cursor, measure the logarithmic decrement.
+Try to measure the coordinates of at least three successive peaks of the blue curve, yielding at least two values of the logarithmic decrement.
 Remember to measure to the equilibrium level (the level your exponential decay curve ends up at), not to the zero level of the plot.
-Measure the period of oscillation of the ringing. - 4) Next, set the waveform generator controls so as to put out a 1.5 volt sine wave.
-To do this, set the 'Waveform' control to 'Sine' and the 'Amplitude' control to 1.50.
+Measure the period of oscillation of the ringing. - 4) Next, set the waveform generator controls to put out a 2 volt sine wave.
+To do this, set the 'Waveform' control to 'Sine' and the 'Amplitude' control to 2.
 Leave the 'DC Offset' control at zero.
-Set the data acquisition time to 0.1 to 0.2 seconds.
+Leave the data acquisition time to 0.1 seconds.
 The 'CH 0 Offset' and 'CH 1 Offset' controls may be used to move the plots up and down, if necessary.
-Turn on the waveform generator and data acquisition "switches," and adjust the 'Frequency' control value until you observe resonance of the speaker cone (hint: it helps to watch the displacement vs. forcing function plot; i.e., CH 0 vs. CH 1). - 5) Neither the spring constant nor the mass of the speaker is easily measured at resonance.
+Turn on the waveform generator and data acquisition "switches," and adjust the 'Frequency' control value until you observe resonance of the speaker cone.
+To change the frequency, you must press "STOP without Saving" then enter the desired frequency into the numerical box and then press "run" (the white arrow in the top left) to observe the new frequency. (hint: it helps to watch the displacement vs. forcing function plot in the bottom left of your screen; i.e., CH 0 vs. CH 1). - 4) Neither the spring constant nor the mass of the speaker is easily measured at resonance.
 However, you can observe what happens when the mass is changed a known amount, and then derive the approximate mass and spring constant.
 Carefully press a rubber weight onto the LVDT shaft.
 The best way is to spread the weight open, position it, and release it.
 If you don't think you can put it on gently enough, ask your lab partner or TA do it.
 Find the new resonant frequency, as above.
 Record the mass of the rubber weight.